-The Objective of the DC is to provide oversight of the effectiveness of the investigation, including identifications of root cause and control weakness, portfolio analysis and execution of penalty and remedial actions relating to intermediaries' misconduct within AIA Thailand.
+The Objective of the DC is to provide oversight of the effectiveness of the investigation, including identifications of root cause and control weakness, portfolio analysis and execution of penalty and remedial actions relating to intermediaries'

+misconduct within AIA Thailand.
 This is to ensure the investigation and disciplinary action relating to intermediaries' misconduct are properly executed and handled to avoid non-compliance with laws / company's policies and procedures and to avoid any adverse impact on company's reputation.
 The members of DC are:

-- 1. Senior Advisor (taking care of Life Operations 1)
+- 1. Director of Technical Operations

 - 2. Director of Financial Controller

 - 3. Director of Enterprise Risk Management

 - 4. Director of Compliance

-- 5. Senior Manager of Legal
+- 5. Associate Director of Legal